Here you can learn more about ways in which we are involved with our community

 We’ve got a good team in the Shapinsay kirk.
 The Session has 9 members (group photo to come): Caroline Bird, Jimmy Eunson, Sheila Garson (treasurer), Jim Hepburn, Marjory Kent (co-opted member), Dorothy Laird, Rev Julia Meason (minister), Kenny Meason (Session Clerk) and Ian Tait.

-The Session meeting are also attended by members of the Path of Renewal core group.
+The Session meetings are also attended by members of the Path of Renewal core group.

 We get great support from the mums leading Sunday Club.
 They are an important part of the team too!